 IOWA FINANCE AUTHORITY

-Proposing rule making related to wastewater and drinking water treatment financial assistance program and providing an opportunity for public comment
+Rule making related to wastewater and drinking water treatment financial assistance program

-The Iowa Finance Authority hereby proposes to amend Chapter 28, "Wastewater Treatment Financial Assistance Program," Iowa Administrative Code.
+The Iowa Finance Authority hereby amends Chapter 28, "Wastewater Treatment Financial Assistance Program," Iowa Administrative Code.

 Legal Authority for Rule Making